andrew/ultimate-awesome/README.md

 - [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.
 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
-- [awesome-osint](https://github.com/awesomelistsio/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [Best-of-Github](https://github.com/bramazan/Best-of-Github) - A collection of awesome lists, tools, frameworks, libraries, software and resources.
-- [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
 - [Awesome-Causal-Discovery](https://github.com/CharonWangg/Awesome-Causal-Discovery) - An awesome list of Causality and Machine Learning related papers, books and other resources.
 - [elon-musk](https://github.com/cheat-sheets/elon-musk) - Curated resources on Elon Musk's innovations and leadership to inspire success.
 - [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
-- [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
-Featuring the Fiery Meter of AWSome.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
 - [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
 With repository stars⭐ and forks🍴.
 - [fucking-machine-learning-tutorials](https://github.com/correia-jpv/fucking-machine-learning-tutorials) - Machine learning and deep learning tutorials, articles and other resources.
 With repository stars⭐ and forks🍴.